Skip to main content

 We are not going for high and tight.

 The after photo shows how we pruned back a few of the tips to balance out the tree's canopy.
 The tree pruning techniques we used were tip reduction and canopy thinning.
-When the clients and I spoke we agreed there will be a secondary visit so we can keep the shaping and control the tree how we want it to grow.
-Reflecting upon this tree pruning makes me feel like a new age Mr. Miyagi.
+What is great about this pruning is we are not going to have to revisit these trees for a few years now.